News and Breakthroughs

 Read the latest news from the Northwestern University Clinical and Translational Sciences Institute.
 The links below take you to articles where you can learn more about our institute's latest events and accomplishments.
 You can also visit the article archive for older news.

-TL1 Trainee Sarah Walker, PhD, utilizes machine learning to help mitigate pediatric shock.
+TL1 Trainee Sarah Walker, MD, utilizes machine learning to help mitigate pediatric shock.
 Her research in personalized intervention works to predict accurate fluid administration to children in need.